-Implicit Behaviour
+Implicit Behaviour | Measure social cognition

-In the 1970’s psychologists began developing computer-based tests that measure unconscious cognition.
+psychologists began developing computer-based tests that measure unconscious cognition.
 One such test, that has since received a lot of attention, is:

 Implicit Association Test (IAT)